seymour7/video-call-bingo/README.md

 ## Try It

-The code in this repo is currently be served at:<br>
+The code in this repo is currently being served at:<br>
 https://bingo.seymour.co.za/

 ## Contributing